 - Aside from the superlative flavor they bring, adding ground pistachios to the shortbread keeps the dough from developing gluten and becoming tough.

 - Fruity, citrusy coriander adds welcome complexity to the whiskey-spiked butterscotch sauce.

 - The acidity of dark chocolate offsets the sweet richness of the butterscotch and shortbread.

-Millionaire's shortbread is one of those "I can't believe we ate the whole thing" desserts.
+Millionaire's shortbread—the bar cookie of shortbread topped with layers of caramel and chocolate—is one of those "I can't believe we ate the whole thing" desserts.
 It's not to be taken lightly.
-But if you have the power to resist inhaling a batch of warm, gooey, caramel- and chocolate-slathered butter cookies, you're a stronger soul than I. This version incorporates ground pistachios and lemon zest into the cookie dough for a rich and nutty shortbread base.
+But if you have the power to resist inhaling a batch of warm, gooey, caramel- and chocolate-slathered butter cookies, you're a stronger soul than I.

 You can serve this dessert in a couple ways.
 My favorite is to plate big slabs of warm-from-the-oven shortbread, then spoon on the toasty butterscotch and add a drizzle of melted chocolate.
 It should be eaten with a fork, ideally with tea.
 But you can also make bar cookies: let the shortbread cool completely, then spread on the butterscotch and pop it in the fridge till it's cooled into a semi-hard candy.
 Spread on the chocolate, chill again, and cut into squares (which freeze beautifully).